berthelemy/faouetinformatique/collections/_services/strategy.md

 ### How I work

-My initial report will be based on:

-- one or more workshops/conversations
-- anything you can give me to read about your current IT situation
-- an examination of your current external communications
+1. Free initial 30 minute conversation to gauge the complexity of your needs
+2. Quote provided with a plan and expected deliverables
+3. At least one online or face-to-face workshop (the number will depend on the size and complexity of your organisation)

-The report will contain my analysis, recommendations, an approximate budget, and a high-level plan.
+4. Written report containing findings, prioritised recommendations, an approximate budget, and a high-level plan.

 ### Prices

-The cost to provide strategic consulting will depend on the size of your organisation.
+{{ pricing }}

 {% include services.html %}